openintegrationhub/Connectors/Adapters/README.md

 responsibilities of approach 1.
 *Note: Within any given adapter, it is possible to combine the two approaches if doing so makes sense.*

-## Getting Started

-1. If you are planning to write your own Adapter while not being familiar with them, the folder  [`GettingStarted`](GettingStarted) is designed to be the starting point.
-It explains the concept of the Adapter, how it works, the problems which an Adapter must solve and the recommended way of doing so.
-This document also includes a decision tree as well, helping you to discover which case your API falls into, respectively, how your Adapter should behave.

-2. [`AdapterBehaviorStandardization`](/Adapters/AdapterBehaviorStandardization) will then describe the various actions and triggers in detail, additional functionalities that an Adapter can perform and the standard way of exposing those.

-3. For actual implementations of Adapters, please checkout our examples for [`SnazzyContacts`](/Examples/SnazzyContactsAdapter) and [`Wice`](/Examples/WiceAdapter)!

-4. Once you have finished creating an Adapter there is a file called [AdapterFunctionalityChecklist](/AdapterChecklists/AdapterFunctionalityChecklist.md) which helps you to document all functionalities of your Adapter and therefore  make it more comprehensible for third parties.

-5. In order to test your component, different resources must be provided.
-These resources are listed within the [RequirementsToTestOrBuildAnAdapter](/AdapterChecklists/RequirementsToTestOrBuildAnAdapter.md) file.